-- Request Sense.
+Opcode (Hex) Description 00 Test drive ready - Selects the drive and verifies drive ready.
+The ready condition is indicated by the status byte.
+A not-ready drive will cause bit 1 of the status byte to be set.
+01 Recalibrate.
+Positions the R/W arm of selected rive to Track 00, clears any fault conditions.
+02 Request Syndrome - returns two bytes of error offset and syndrome to the Host System for Host error correction capability (see Table 3).
+The first byte is offset in the data field of the error location.
+The most significant 3 bits of the second byte point to the beginning of the error location.
+The least significant 4 bits of the second byte are the syndrome which is a data correction mark to be exclusive or'ed with the faulty data.
+This command is only valid if the automatic data correction has been disabled.
+LSB 7 03 Request Sense.
 This command must be issued immediately after an error.
-It returns 4 bytes of drive and controller sense for the specified LUN (see copy block for exception).

-Reference section 5.3.2 for a description of the Sense Block. - Format Drive.
-Formats all blocks with ID field according to interleave factor and data fields.
-The data field contains 6C Hex. - O5 Check Track Format.
+It returns 4 bytes of drive and controller sense for the specified LUN.
+(See copy block for exception) 04 Format Drive.
+Formats all blocks with ID field set according to interleave code.
+The data field contains 6C Hex.
+05 Check Track Format.
 Checks format on the specified track for correct ID and interleave.
-Does not read the data field. - Format Track.
+Does not read the data field.
+(See Warning above!)
+06 Format Track.
 Formats the specified track with bad block flag cleared in all blocks of that track.
-Writes 6C Hex in the data fields. - 67 Format Bad Track (bad block flag).
-Formats the specified track with bad block flag set in the ID fields.
-Writes 6C Hex in the data fields. - Read.
-Reads the specified number of blocks starting from initial block address given in the CDB. - OA Write.
-Writes the specified number of blocks starting from initial block address given in the CDB. - OB Seek.
-Initiates seek to specified block and immediately returns completion status before the seek is complete for those drives capable of overlap seek. - The track is addressed via the logical sector address, which may be any address within the desired track.
+Writes 6C Hex in the data fields.
+07 Format Bad Track (bad block flag).
+Formats the specified track with bad block flag set in the ID fields (bit 7 of the Head Address byte set).
+Writes 6C Hex in the data fields.
+08 Read.
+Reads the specified number of blocks starting from initial block address given in the CDB.
+(See Warning above!)
+09 Reserved.
+0A Write.
+Writes the specified number of blocks starting from initial block address given in the CDB.
+(See Warning above!)
+0B Seek.
+Initiates seek to specified block and immediately returns completion status before the seek is complete for those drives capable of overlap seek.

+^{}The track is addressed via the logical sector address, which may be any address within the desired track.